krasimir/blog-posts/2015/DistributingReactComponents/post.md

 # Distributing React components

 I'm working with React daily and really want to share my experience.
 While I was open sourcing [react-place](https://github.com/krasimir/react-place) I noticed that there is some complexity around preparing the component for releasing.
-I decided to document them here.
+I decided to document it here.
 A few steps that I took once the component was ready.
-You may be surprised but writing the working `jsx` file doesn't mean that the component is ready for releasing and is usable by other developers.
+You may be surprised but writing the working `jsx` file doesn't mean that the component is ready for publishing and is usable for the other developers.

+## The component

 [react-place](https://github.com/krasimir/react-place) is a component that renders an input field.
 The user starts typing a city name and the component makes predictions/suggestions.
-One of the possible React properties is a function called `onLocationSet`.
-It is fired once the user selects some of the suggestions and receives an object containing short description and the geo coordinates of the city.
-In a few words we have a communication with external API and a hard dependency involved.
-Let's see how the development went and why after finishing the component it wasn't ready for releasing.
+The component accepts a property called `onLocationSet`.
+It is fired once the user selects some of the suggestions.
+The function receives an object containing short description and geo coordinates of the city.
+We have a communication with external API (Google maps) and a hard dependency involved (autocomplete widget).
+Let's see how the development went and why after finishing the component it wasn't ready for publishing.

+## Toolset

 There are few things which are at the top of the wave right now.
 One of them is React and its [JSX syntax](https://facebook.github.io/react/docs/jsx-in-depth.html).
 Another one is the new ES6 spec and all these goodies that are going to land in our browsers.
 I want to use them as soon as possible but because they are not well supported everywhere we need a transpiler.
 [Babel](http://babeljs.io/) plays very well with React.
 So Babel will compile the JSX and ES6 files to plain ES5 JavaScript.
 However, we need a bundler too.
 A tool that will resolve the [imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and will output a single file.
 My choice for that is [webpack](https://webpack.github.io/).